How to Become an Infusion Nurse

-IV infusion nurses are highly skilled professionals with a unique role in the healthcare system.
-These nurses specialize in administering medications and fluids through an intravenous (IV) line.
-They are a valued resource, practice in a variety of settings, and care for patients from infancy through their senior years.
+IV infusion nurses are highly skilled professionals who specialize in administering medications and fluids through an intravenous (IV) line.
+They are a valued resource, practice in a variety of settings, and care for patients from infancy through the senior years.

 What Is an IV Infusion Nurse?